 - an expanded emergency department

 - integrated cancer care service, including radiotherapy (new service)

-Following a comprehensive site selection and community consultation process, land at 771 Cudgen Road, opposite Kingscliff TAFE, has been identified as the site for the new hospital campus.
+Following a comprehensive site selection and community consultation process, land at 771 Cudgen Road, opposite Kingscliff TAFE, was aquired for the new hospital campus on 2 November 2018.

 The new hospital is a State Significant Development (SSD).
 The project will be assessed and approved under Part 4 of the Environmental Planning and Assessment Act 1979

 .
 Under Part 4, an Environmental Impact Statement (EIS) is required to outline the project activities, any potential environmental impacts, and proposed mitigation measures to manage those impacts.